microsoft/service-fabric-aspnetcore/README.md

 Each project can also be built individually directly through Visual Studio or by running the solution file through MSBuild.

+Binaries in the build are delay signed, these are fully signed in the official builds released by Microsoft.
+To use the binaries or to run unit tests from the build of this repository, strong name validation needs to be skipped for these assemblies.
+This can be done by running **SkipStrongName.ps1** script available in the root of the repository.

 ## Development
 Please refer to [Readme.md](https://github.com/Azure/service-fabric/Readme.md) at the Service Fabric home repo to learn more about our development process.